There are no minimal effectively inseparable theories: Preliminaries

 \section{Preliminaries}

-In this paper, we work with first-order theories with finite signature, and all theories are supposed to be RE.
+In this paper, we work with first-order theories with finite signatures, and all theories are supposed to be RE.
 We equate a theory with the set of theorems provable in it.
 We always assume the arithmetization of the base theory.
 Given a sentence $\phi$, let $\ulcorner\phi\urcorner$ denote the G\"{o}del number of $\phi$.
-Under arithmetization, we equate a set of sentences with the set of G\"{o}del's numbers of sentences.
+Under arithmetization, we equate a set of sentences with the set of G\"{o}del numbers of these sentences.
+Unless specifically stated, recursive functions always mean partial recursive functions in this paper.

-Recursion-theoretic proofs of metamathematical results tend to rely on an effectively inseparable pair of RE sets and its properties.
-We first introduce the standard notion of effectively inseparable theories.